-Your ERP strategy and roadmap are key to aligning your IT landscape with your business strategy and can help you get the most value from your ERP solution.
+Your international and global ERP strategy and roadmap are key to aligning your IT landscape with your business strategy and can help you get the most value from your ERP solution.
 But how?
-How can you develop a new international ERP strategy that can link all your business processes and locations and secure a prosperous future and give you competitive advantage?
+How can you develop a new international ERP strategy that can link all your business processes and locations, secure a prosperous future and give you competitive advantage?

 The road to bottom line boost with effective global ERP

 UNPACK YOUR CORPORATE DNA INTO AN ERPHarmonization is a key word, because it creates potential operational synergies after implementation of optimized and consistent processes.
 Faster, more flexible consolidation and reporting are often named as essential arguments for starting an ERP project, but when you dive a little deeper into the reasoning, there is often an unspoken need to gain control over the company’s foreign subsidiaries.

 Many companies fall into the “best-practice trap”.
 This is where the company adopts a given process based on the belief that it is the best way to carry out a number of concrete actions.
 Unfortunately, the qualification of the process is often inadequate so later steps in the process also become inadequate.
 If we extend the concept of best practice to “best global practice”, there are additional factors to take into account.
 Some processes are more suitable for deployment across borders than others.
 That’s why, at Pipol, we distinguish between “best practice” and “best fit”.
 “Best practice” is a process that is chosen as the best way to implement a given action, whereas a “best fit” process is what works best in the given situation.
 Read more about best practice vs best fit in our white paper.